 He sits down and the young man still standing at the defendant’s table waits until the judge looks at him.
-When she nods, he says, “Alan Friend of Nutt, Case, and Friend, assisted by David Nutt and Amanda Case.”
+When she nods he says, “Alan Friend of Nutt, Case, and Friend, assisted by David Nutt and Amanda Case.”
 There’s a lot of subdued laughter when the firm is named.

 Judge Meyers glances out at the audience in the courtroom.
 As is usual the court is open to all who wish to watch the case, but she has a lot more watchers than she’s used to seeing.
 It takes her a moment to realise most of the audience are media representatives.
-She’s not happy about that, nor surprised, a government department suing university students is good copy for the press; and the name of the defending firm is sure to add to that.
+She’s not happy about that, nor surprised when a government department is suing university students it’s good copy for the press; and the name of the defending firm is sure to add to that.
 She returns her gaze to Alan, “Mister Friend, you seem to be a bit young to be the lead counsel.
 How come?”

 He half grins, and says, “We’re three very good friends who just graduated from law school last year.
 We all do civil law; Amanda is a Family Law specialist while David specialises in Contract Law and I do Business Law.
 Since this is my area of speciality I’m leading.
 On the advice of a good friend we decided to set up our own firm instead of starting out as junior staff in an established firm.
-As Graham told us, a law firm of Nutt, Case, and Friend will be very hard to forget.”
+As Graham told us, a law firm named Nutt, Case, and Friend will be very hard to forget.”

 “Yes, that is a point.
 Word of mouth advertising should be high, if you perform well.
 And it seems you have a high profile case to start with.
 Well, we best get on with the case.”